Dosage Form: capsule

 Pediatric: Mefenamic Acid has not been adequately investigated in pediatric patients less than 14 years of age.
-A study in 17 preterm infants administered 2 mg/kg indicated that the half-life was about five times as long as adults, consistent with the low activity of metabolic enzymes in newborn infants.
-The mean Cmax in this study was 4 mcg/mL (range 2.9-6.1).
-The mean time to maximum concentration (Tmax) was 8 hours (range 2-18 hrs).11
+A study in 17 preterm infants administered 2 mg/kg indicated that the half life was about five times as long as adults, consistent with the low activity of metabolic enzymes in newborn infants.
+The mean Cmax in this study was 4 mcg/mL (range 2.9 to 6.1).
+The mean time to maximum concentration (Tmax) was 8 hours (range 2 to 18 hrs).11

 Race: Pharmacokinetic differences due to race have not been identified.